 Robert Kolb is a leading expert in international law and international humanitarian law and has published several books and articles on these topics.

 Felix Kirchmeier oversees the conceptualization, development and implementation of policy research at the Geneva Academy.
-He is also Co-Coordinator of the Academic Platform on Treaty Body Review 2020.
+He is also the Coordinator of the Geneva Human Rights Platform.

-Kamelia Kemileva is Special Projects Manager and Co-Coordinator of the Treaty Body Review 2020.
+Kamelia Kemileva is Special Projects Manager and Co-Coordinator of the Geneva Academy Human Rights Platform.

 Her areas of expertise include legal anthropology, international human rights, the history of human rights, migration and the UN treaty body system.